Ik won een zilveren beker met een serie van 7 olieverfschilderijen van een jonge Haitiaanse vrouw gedurende haar zwangerschap.

 With 7 oilpaintings of a pregnant Haitian woman I won the Florentine Premio Brunellesco of 1972 and a silver cup.

-Pietro Annigoni (June 1910 - October 1988) was an Italian portrait and fresco painter.
+Pietro Annigoni (June 1910 - October 1988) was an Italian portrait and fresco painter in Florence.